clarkhacks/RdRx/README.md

 1. Ensure your Wrangler CLI is up to date: `npm install -g wrangler@latest`
 2. Verify your Cloudflare authentication: `npx wrangler whoami`
 3. Check your `wrangler.toml` configuration
-4. Make sure all required environment variables are set
+4. Make sure all required environment variables are set as secrets

 ## Project Structure